PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

         \frac{\partial G}{\partial \pi(a \mid s)}=A_{\pi_{\theta_k}}(s, a)-\nu A^C_{\pi_{\theta_k}}(s, a)-\lambda\left(\log \pi(a \mid s)+1-\log \pi_{\theta_k}(a \mid s)\right)+\zeta

-    Setting Equation :eq:`focops-eq-15` to zero and rearranging the term, we obtain:
+    Setting :eq:`focops-eq-15` to zero and rearranging the term, we obtain:

     .. math::
         :label: focops-eq-16